exotica-jewelry/multietch-dev/README.md

 rather than the `page.md` format; unfortunately it requires a little extra typing in the command.

+### Etch rates pages

+**Editing existing etch rates:** See the `data/etch-rates.yaml` file for the bulk of the content on each page, and the `content/etch-rates/` subdirectories for the introductory text and featured images for each page.

+**Adding a new etch rate page:** `npm run create:rate [metal]` will create a stub directory in `content/etch-rates/[metal]` using the name of the metal you supply, set to draft by default.
+Use this Markdown file to set the introductory text, and save the featured image in the `images` subdirectory.
+Add the necessary data to the `data/etch-rates.yaml` file, and once you're satisfied with the result, change the `draft` status on the Markdown file to `false` to publish the page.
+Menu listings will automatically be updated.

 ### Editing site variables

 - `config/_default/config.toml`: main configuration and Hugo setup